Texas elementary school shooting: What we know about the victims - NewsBreak

 Cazares was in the same classroom as her cousin, Annabell, when she was killed, ABC News reported.

-Family described the two girls as cousins, friends, and classmates to KSAT.
+Family described the pair of girls as cousins, friends, and classmates to KSAT.

 Rogelio Torres, 10